fly-lang/fly/llvm/docs/CommandGuide/dsymutil.rst

 .. option:: --gen-reproducer

- GenStmt a reproducer consisting of the input object files.
+ Generate a reproducer consisting of the input object files.

 .. option:: --help, -h